wrmungas/clara/README.md

 - Explicit arrays and tuples: support for static arrays as a kind of struct by default rather than a pointer, and tuples as anonymous structs (unnamed groupings of arbitrary data).
 Static arrays have size known by the compiler and can be type-checked more strongly
 - Functional types: clean syntax for a function pointer and function type.
 Some support for functional programming like lambdas. e.g. `function name(args):(return) {}`
 - Struct member aliasing: allow the same data block in a struct type to be accessed via different names (and perhaps different types)
-- References: like in C++, cleaner syntax than pointers
+- References: like in C++, cleaner syntax than pointers through scope sharing

 Additional features I'm toying with the idea of:
 - Modules: functions can have restrictable visibility through a keyword like 'internal' or perhaps 'helper' (maybe replaces 'function')